valera-rozuvan-archive/angular2-es6-seed/README.md

 ...
 ```

-NOTE: The order of parameters to `gulp test` does not matter.
+The order of parameters to `gulp test` does not matter.

+NOTE: Make sure that the simple HTTP server is running and is serving the
+application when you run the gulp test command.

 ### Coverage